SkatAI/epitadb/docs/02/3-database-design-normalization.md

 ---

-# PostgreSQL multi valued data types
+# PostgreSQL multi-valued data types

-PostgreSQL offers several data types that can store multiple values in a single column, which technically breaks the First Normal Form (1NF).
+PostgreSQL offers several data types that can store multiple values in a single column, which breaks the First Normal Form (1NF).

 These types are often used for performance optimization, improved query efficiency, or when the data naturally fits a more complex structure.